chrisgray13/TogglToOpenAir-ChromeExtension/README.md

 3) Click the TogglToOpenAir icon in the toolbar
 4) Go to Toggl to get the Toggl API key--this can be found at the bottom of the [Toggl Profile](https://toggl.com/app/profile)
    - Copy and paste the API key into the appropriate textbox in the Chrome Extension
-5) Specify the start date--by default it is the start date of the new timesheet
+5) Specify the start date--by default it is the first date without time entries in a timesheet
 6) Specify if time entries should be rounded to the nearest quarter hour, i.e. 15 minutes--by default, rounding is off
 7) Click the *Create* button
 8) Review any errors and verify the results